boschrexroth/ctrlx-automation-sdk/doc/persist-device-settings.md

 }
 ```

-## 3 Implement settings endpoints<a name="implement"></a>
+### Implement settings endpoints

-Third-party apps must consider the following conditions and constraints in their implementations:
+Apps must consider the following conditions and constraints in their implementations:

-- Third-party app settings are applied after apps have been updated and device admin settings (users, scopes, licenses,
+- App settings are applied after apps have been updated and device admin settings (users, scopes, licenses,
 ...) have been applied.
 - The order in which requests are sent to read or update the settings is undefined.
 - Persisted settings must be usable with newer versions of the app.
 A newer app version may introduce new settings and
 properties which must be tolerated (ignored) by older app versions.
 Incompatible changes (e.g. changing the meaning of
 enum values) between app versions must be avoided.
-- Third-party apps using the settings type "json" must implement the special semantics described in the following
+- Apps using the settings type "json" must implement the special semantics described in the following
 section.

-### Merge operation for JSON-formatted settings
+#### Merging JSON-formatted settings

-Setup supports fine-grained modifications by merging the setup content with the current state of the device.
-The merge
+The restore operation allows fine-grained modifications by merging the backup content with the current state of the device.
-operation will extend JSON objects with new properties, e.g. to add users to a users list.
-Conversely, a property can be
+This way, new properties may be added to JSON objects (new users may, e.g., be added to the existing ones on the device).
-removed by setting its value to `null`.
+Conversely, properties can be removed by setting their values to `null`.

-Third-party apps can use the merge feature by providing their property settings with type "json" and by implementing the
+Apps can use the merge feature by providing their property settings with type "json" and by implementing the following
-following behavior:
+behavior:

 | Use case                                                                                                    | Example                                      | Description                             |
 |:------------------------------------------------------------------------------------------------------------|:---------------------------------------------|:----------------------------------------|